agilecrm/rest-api/README.md

 ###dev/api/tasks/email/{email}
 Method: POST

-	Creates a new task and relates it to the contact having the email.
+	- Creates a new task and relates it to the contact having the email.

 ###Using curl
 ```sh
 curl https://{domain}.agilecrm.com/dev/api/tasks/email/test@agilecrm.com -H "Content-Type: application/json" -d ‘{"subject" : "test", "owner_id" : "5345980119515136", \"type\" : \"EMAIL\", \"priority_type\" : \"HIGH\", \"due\" : 11545245654}’ 000-v -u test@example.com:4uet78u6atfn38m9dounnq9g4u -X POST
 ```
 ###Response:
-- Status 200: Task added successfully and return the newly created task as JSON in response.
+- Status 200: Task added successfully and it returns the newly created task as JSON in response.
 - Status 401: Unauthorised. (when the user name and password fields are wrong.)
 - Status 400: If the input is in wrong format